C-Chads/tinygl/README.md

 ## FULLY COMPATIBLE WITH RGBA!

 The library is now able to be configured properly for RGBA rendering.
-Note that the output *is actually ABGR* but adjusting it is easy, see the SDL examples under SDL_EXAMPLES (They require SDL 1.2 and Mixer to compile)
+Note that the output *is actually ARGB* but adjusting it is easy, see the SDL examples under SDL_EXAMPLES (They require SDL 1.2 and Mixer to compile)

 The library is sometimes by default configured for RGBA or 5R6G5B, check include/zfeatures.h and change the values in this table: